materialsintelligence/matscholar-web/CONTRIBUTING.md

 - `"*-cs"`: indicates an id is used in a clientside callback.
 Probably don't mess with it!
 - `"*-hidden-ref*"`: A hidden reference for another id.

+#### View files (html-defining functions)
+- `view.py` files are for the views (html-defining functions)
+- `subviews` submodules are for if the view file gets too long
+- `common.py` files are for commonly used html views

+#### Callback and logic files (no html-defining functions)
+- `logic.py` the callback logic for all callbacks
+- `util.py` utils helping the callback logic or views

+This structure is consistent across all the apps.
+It is mostly consistent across the top level directory except for `logic` which is encapsulated by the little needed logic in `app.py`

 ## The `/` folder